-Here you will find answers to commonly asked questions about MOSAIC.
-If you do not see the answer to your question please feel free to email the Team Leader @ firstname.lastname@example.org
+Here you will find answers to commonly asked questions about Mosaic.
+If you do not see the answer to your question please feel free to email the Team Leader at Roni.Frazier@humbleisd.net

-When it is your child's senior year in high school it is time to start planning for the transfer to MOSAIC.
-The first step is to contact your child's case manager or the campus Transition Specialist and request a Person Centered Planning Meeting (PCP) be scheduled.
-During this meeting we will make a plan for your child's transition.
-Following the PCP meeting an ARD will be scheduled to move placement for the following year to MOSAIC.
+When it is your child's senior year in high school it is time to start planning for the transfer to Mosaic.
+The first step is to contact your child's case manager or the campus Transition Specialist and request a Mosaic Entrance Interview to be scheduled with Mosaic staff.
+During this meeting we will make a plan for your child's transition to the Mosaic program and gather other important information about your child's needs.
+Following the Mosaic Entrance Interview an ARD will be scheduled to move placement for the following year to Mosaic.

 Can my child attend only the Lonestar portion of the program?

 We do have some students who spend their entire day at Lonestar College but they are working on more than just attending college.
 We find that all of our students need support with learning how to be an adult and therefore provide community based learning opportunities to practice these skills.
 For instance, a student may enroll in three classes at Lonestar but spend the entire day at school.
 While they are not in the class they are working with our teachers to sign up for services at the college, learning how to have a bank account, learning to drive, learning to schedule their own Dr appointment, etc. We use their time to teach them all the skills they need to be a independent adult while ensuring they are doing what they need to do to be successful at college.
 Every student's college schedule looks different and it based on their goals and college plan.

 Can my student still go to Lonestar College even if they are NOT taking a college credit course?

 Yes - we have three "tracks" for students who want to go to college.

 Academic Track is for students who want to take credit college classes to earn a certificate or associates degree.

 Continuing Education Track is for students who want to take continuing education classes such as pottery, photography, karate or weight lifting.